Dual Diagnosis Treatment Geneva, IL

 Taking Control - 5.9 miles from Geneva, IL

-Taking Control is a dual-diagnosis treatment center in North Aurora, Illinois that provides treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as avoidant personality disorder.
+Taking Control is a dual diagnosis treatment center in North Aurora, IL that provides treatment services for alcohol or drug addiction and mental health disorders that include panic disorder as well as anorexia.

 Address: 106 South Lincolnway, Suites A, B, D, E and F, North Aurora, IL 60542 in Kane County